SAPAC How can South Africa can Spot Scams

 If someone does ask you to set up a new bank account in order to pay them (or be paid by them), this is a clear sign you should be suspicious.
 It could be a money laundering scam.
 Your banking institution will never ask you to open new accounts to keep your money safe.
 Stop and check who you are dealing with.

-If scammers have been successful, they will try to get more money.
-Unfortunately, 1 in 3 victims of a scam have been scammed more than once.
-If scammers have stolen your money, financial or personal information, watch out for new scams - especially if someone contacts you to 'help you get your money back'.
+If scammers have been successful, they will try to get you more money.
+Unfortunately, 1 of 3 victims of a scam have been scammed more than once.
+If scammer have stolen your money, financial or personal information, watch out for new scams - especially if someone contact you to "help you to get your money back.

 STOP